octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_tutorial_dug_dig.svg)
 <small className="figure">FIGURE 7: Illustration of the `DUG` and `DIG` instructions</small>

-Now that we have seen basic stack operators we are able to reorganize elements of the stack as pleased.
+Now that we have seen the basic of stack operators we are able to reorganize elements of the stack as pleased.
 These stack operators will be useful to prepare the stack of more complex operators that requires precise elements in a specific order on the top of the stack.

 ##### Conditional branching

-The Michelson language provides the possibility to execute a part of the code depending on some criteria.
+The Michelson language provides the possibility to execute, depending on some criteria, a part of the code.
 This is called conditional branching and some instructions are provided for this intent.

 The `IF` instruction allows branches of execution to be created.